 Five years before the record breaking flight by the Wright Brothers, Otto Lilienthal had already made hundreds of successful flights over huge distances using a series of 18 creations of his own design, of which 15 were single-wing mono planes and 3 bi-planes.
 Even though through research it is possible to find all 18 of the Lilienthal craft he designed and flew given numbers such as Type 10, Type 11, etc., he himself did not number them.
 The number designations system that has come down to us was a product of a man named Gerhard Halle, the son-in-law of Lilienthal's brother Gustav.

-As I have reported, the final pattern for the flying machine or glider as the case may be that my Uncle and I built, and I flew without his knowledge or authorization, was extrapolated almost exclusively from a Lilienthal design, more specifically a model designated as Type IX or Number 9.
+The final pattern for the flying machine, or glider as the case may be, that my Uncle and I selected and built, that I then took and flew without his knowledge or authorization, was extrapolated almost exclusively from a Lilienthal design, more specifically a model designated as Type IX or Number 9.

 In researching Lilienthal back in the 1948 era we are talking about here, my uncle and I were able to come up with a number of photographs of a number of his craft, but none specifically suitable for use to design one of our own from other than generally.
 In seeking an answer to our dilemma we ran into a man that informed us he had a solution that he was sure would solve our problem.